msizar/msizar/README.md

 - Postgress
 - Msql
 - Netlify
+- Learning how to Go....
+Lang

 More about me:

 - 🔭 I’m currently working on the next app to change the shopping and social media game.
-- 🌱 I’m currently learning React Native and Tensorflow.
+- 🌱 I’m currently learning Go lang and Tensorflow.
 - 👯 I’m looking to collaborate on a cool AI Project.
 - 🤔 I’m looking for help with Tensorflow.
 - 💬 Ask me about anything.